suncoast-devs/handbook/lessons/misc-quick-reference/code-formatting.md

 shorter, doesn't represent the contents and purpose of the variable, a `response`.

-Generally try to be as verbose as possible to explain the content and purpose of a variable, but no further.
+Generally, try to be as verbose as possible to explain the content and purpose of a variable, but no further.
 We don't need the variable to be `urlToTheAPIWeGetOurInformationFrom`, but `url` is enough in this context.

-There are cases where common shorter names are acceptable and you are free to use short, less context-providing, variable names in those cases.
+There are cases where common shorter names are acceptable, and you are free to use short, less context-providing, variable names in those cases.
 For instance, it is common in a `sort` function to use `a` and `b` like so:
-`scores.sort((a,b) => a - b))`
+`scores.sort((a,b) => a - b))`.

 # Keep your code organized in files